 The Next Expenses are Usually Devastating to a Surviving Family Without Life Insurance

 Approximately 65% of American homeowners have a hefty mortgage to pay each month, come rain or shine.
 If the homeowner dies without sufficient coverage to cover the mortgage payments, the lending institution will foreclose on the mortgage, and the dependents will be forced to leave their home.
 Life insurance procrastination when you have a home mortgage is usually the number one most life-changing event.

 This creates severe mental hardship for the family, especially young children.
 This type of tragedy can leave a mental scare, branding the children for the rest of their lives.
 The transition to a new and cheaper place to live will usually be a significant step down in the quality of their lives.

 Anyone with kids will quickly understand how many expenses come with caring for children.
 Everything from clothing, medical care, food, school-related expenses, cell phones, and allowances.
-Expenses never end, and the cost keeps rising, especially in today’s brutal inflationary market.
+Expenses never end, and costs keep rising, especially in today’s brutal inflationary market.

-In the most recent studies, 38% of people that shopped for life insurance for at least six months, but never applied honestly stated they would have no problem or remorse in allowing their survivors to bear their financial burdens after they died.
+In the most recent studies, 38% of people without life insurance stated they would have no problem or remorse in allowing their survivors to bear their financial burdens after they died.

 This is just a band-aid solution that can help you purchase good low-cost life insurance protection in a high-inflation and recession-type market.

 Every day, Americans get brutalized with suffocating expenses such as gas, food, rent, and many other necessities, much less if you take on another expense, such as life insurance.